 As our Common Stock is listed on the NYSE, we are subject to the NYSE listing standards.
 The NYSE listing standards applicable to us, as a foreign private issuer, are considerably different from those applicable to US companies.
 Under the NYSE rules, we need only (i) establish an independent audit committee; (ii) provide prompt certification by our chief executive officer of any material non-compliance with any corporate governance rules of the NYSE; (iii) provide periodic (annual and interim) written affirmations to the NYSE with respect to our corporate governance practices; and (iv) provide a brief description of significant differences between our corporate governance practices and those followed by US companies.
 Our audit committee consists of three directors: Tan Aik-Leang (Chairman), Neo Poh Kiat and Ho Chi-Keung Raymond.
 Each of Messrs.
 Tan, Neo and Ho satisfies the "independence" requirements of Rule 10A-3 of the Exchange Act.
-A brief description of significant differences between our companies can be found in "Item 10.
+A brief description of significant differences between our corporate governance practices, which are in compliance with Bermuda law, and those followed by US companies can be found in "Item 10.
 Additional Information - Memorandum of Association and Bye-Laws - Corporate Governance."